-Riders progressing into Juniors, U23 or Elite classes must use the appropriate coloured number plate from January 1st.
-All Championship Class riders must conform to the regulations under the UCI permanent numbering system at all BMXNZ and UCI sanctioned events.
+Riders progressing into Juniors or Elite classes must use the appropriate coloured number plate from January 1st.
+They may use their club number as appropriate, but only if not already allocated by the UCI permanent race number scheme.

-2.051 International Elite Race Number System
+2.041 International Elite Race Number System